jaschableicher/PointerJS/README.md

 	width: "20", // recommendedwidth and height for the pointer
 	height: "20",
 	PointerSite : "/pointer", // If not defined its automaticly "/pointer"
-	Server: "localhost:3000" // Only needed if this file is not on the same server or port as this page })/
+	Server: "localhost:3000" // Only needed if file is not on the same Server })/
       })
 ```